PavelKisliak/BitSerializer/README.md

 - Checking at compile time the permissibility of saving types depending on the structure of the output format.
 - Support for serialization ANSI and wide strings.
 - Support for serialization of most STL containers.
-- Support for serialization of enum types (registration of a names map is required).
+- Support for serialization of enum types (registration a names map is required).
 - As a bonus, the subsystem for converting strings to / from arbitrary types.

 #### Supported Formats: